boomcamp/django-restframework/README.md

 # Introduction

+The goal of this tutorial is to make familiar with rest api backend development at the same time documentation.

+### Pre reading

 Django REST framework is a powerful and flexible toolkit for building Web APIs.

 Some reasons you might want to use REST framework: